 - Capacity strengthening amongst local change agents, students and ourselves to,

-- Conduct & disseminate ethically-driven, rigorous, interdisciplinary, and impactful environmental health research.
+- Conduct and disseminate ethically-driven, rigorous, interdisciplinary, and impactful environmental health research.

 - Focus on critical health challenges